microsoft/pai/subprojects/frameworklauncher/yarn/doc/USERMANUAL_zh_CN.md

 Notes:

 1. *Italic Conditions* can be inherited from the **DEFAULT** RetryPolicy, so no need to specify them explicitly.
-2. For the definition of each ExitType, such as transient failure, see [ExitStatus Convention](#ExitStatus_Convention).
+2. For the definition of each ExitType, such as transient failure, see [ExitType](../src/main/java/com/microsoft/frameworklauncher/common/model/ExitType.java).

 <table>
   <tbody>